Campus partnerships, services & other information

 Loft Kits & Ladders

 In most of our buildings, yes, you can loft without any additional equipment.
-The beds in College Street, Hogate, Humbert, Lucy Rowland and Mason require a loft kit.
+The beds in College Street, Hogate, Humbert, Lucy Rowland and Mason require a loft kit; all other buildings do not require a loft kit.
 Loft kits are $75 and are first-come, first-serve.
 Requests for loft kits must be received by August 1.
 Requests after that time cannot be guaranteed for your arrival.
 Ladders for beds in Longden and Bishop Roberts Halls are also available by request.
-To request a loft kit or ladder, email email@example.com from your DePauw email account.
-They will send you a form to complete the process.
+To request a loft kit or ladder, please visit the Facilities Management page to complete the form.

 Micro-fridges are available for student rental during the year.
 Micro-fridge is a combination refrigerator, freezer, and microwave.
 The powerful 600 watt microwave has both de-frost and cook settings.
 A zero degree freezer can make ice cubes and will keep ice cream frozen.
 The refrigerator is a roomy 2.1 cubic feet, and is controlled by an adjustable thermostat.
 Entire unit operates on a single plug.
 Overall dimensions and measurements: 18 5/8 x 19 ½ x 43 ½.
 Yearly rental is $165.00.
 Semester rental is $95.00.
 Requests for this service is made through Facilities Management.

 Limited on-campus storage is available for current students while they are away from campus (study abroad, internships, summer).
-For more information about our on campus storage option, please contact Campus Living and Community Development directly.
+For more information about our on campus storage option, please contact Campus Living and Community Development directly or view this page.

 Campus Living and Community Development is responsible for the distribution and maintenance of vacuums in our First-Year and Upperclass residence halls.
 Students who live in Rector Village and University-owned Apartments and Houses are responsible for their own equipment.